smartdealmind/earningsjr/GITHUB_SETUP.md

 ### Optional Secrets

 ```
-VITE_API_URL  # If you want to override the default API URL
+VITE_API_BASE  # If you want to override the default API URL (defaults to https://api.earningsjr.com)
 ```

 ## Getting Your Cloudflare Credentials